acoupi/acoupi/docs/howtoguide/programs.md

 These predefined schemas are further grouped into higher-level schemas for broader functionalities:

-1. [**BasicConfiguration**][acoupi.programs.templates.BasicConfiguration]: This schema combines `MicrophoneConfig`, `PathsConfiguration`, and `RecordingConfiguration`, providing all the essential configurations for a basic _acoupi_ program.
+1. [**BasicConfiguration**][acoupi.programs.templates.BasicProgramConfiguration]: This schema combines `MicrophoneConfig`, `PathsConfiguration`, and `RecordingConfiguration`, providing all the essential configurations for a basic _acoupi_ program.

-2. [**MessagingConfigMixin**][acoupi.programs.templates.MessagingConfigMixin]: This schema includes the necessary configurations for using the `MessagingProgramMixin`, enabling message sending capabilities in your programs.
+2. [**MessagingProgramConfiguration**][acoupi.programs.templates.MessagingProgramConfiguration]: This schema includes the necessary configurations for using the `MessagingProgram`, enabling message sending capabilities in your programs.

 Leverage these predefined schemas as building blocks to construct comprehensive configuration schemas tailored to your specific program requirements.
 This modular approach promotes consistency, reduces redundancy, and ensures your programs are well-structured and easily configurable.